shipt/py-volley/docs/docs/queue_config.md

 `type`
 : (str) - *required* : Either `kafka|rsmq`.
 Pertains to the type of connector required to produce and consume from the queue.

-`schema`
+`data_model`
-: (str) - *optional* : Defaults to `volley.data_models.ComponentMessage`.
+: (str) - *optional* : Defaults to `volley.data_models.GenericMessage`.
 Path to the Pydantic model used for data validation.
 When default is used, Volley will only validate that messages can be successfully converted to a Pydantic model or dictionary.

 `serializer`
 : (str) - *optional* : Defaults to `volley.serializers.OrJsonSerializer`.
 Path to the serializer.